 As much as you want to find original places to display your Christmas village, be sure that the places you find are easy for guests and others to see.
 Taking the time to create a Christmas village is diminished when no one can see your decorations.

-Before you start setting up your village, be sure there that are plenty of power outlets available to light your display up.
+Before you start setting up your Christmas village display, be sure there that are plenty of power outlets available to light your display up.
 Running long extension cords from all over the house is unattractive and dangerous, so make sure there are adequate power sources near your display area before you get started.